jzanderson09/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+--> The .forEach() method runs a function on each element in an existing array while .map() runs a function on an existing array but is used to create a new array with those results.  .forEach() does not create a new array but rather modifies an existing one.

 2. What is the difference between a function and a method?

+--> A function is a collection of executable code closed by {}.
+Example would be function speak() {console.log('Hello world!');} and run as speak().
+A method is a function stored as a method.
+An example of this would be either a method stored on an object created or a pre-defined method on the prototype of something like array or string prototype object.

 3. What is closure?

+--> Closure is a variable or function scope and its lexical environment.
+In a function shown as: function speak() {
+    console.log('Hello world!');
+}

+the code within the {} is the scope and its lexical environment is the environment in which it was created.
+With closure, the code can seek outside for context, for something like variable for example.
+However in block level scope, it doesn't go the other way.
+Meaning a const variable defined within those curly brackets would only be accessible within that scope and not outside.

 4. Describe the four rules of the 'this' keyword.

+--> Four rules/principles of the 'this' keyword:
+1)Implicit Binding -- This is implied or suggested binding of the this keyword.
+Example would be in a constructor function with this.name = name, this would be referring to the object being created or soon to be created from the constructor function.
+2)Explicit Binding -- Explicit binding is when the this keyword is specifically binded to an object.
+This can be acheived by using .bind(), .call() or .apply().
+3)New Binding -- New binding is achieved when creating a new object.
+For example, if I had a class of Dog with this.name = name, I would create a variable ex. const jake = new Dog({
+    name = 'Jake'
+});

+with a new object under the class Dog, it would be using the new binding since the new keyword is used to create that class object.
+4)Global Binding -- This is the binding to the console window.
+If this is not defined in context within Javascript code, this refers to the console window.

 5. Why do we need super() in an extended class?

+--> super() in an extended class is what enables another class constructor to seek context to an extended class when using the constructor to build that new object.
+For example, if this.name = name was under the class Animal and class Dog extends Animal, the super() allows the Animal class to send the parameter/object to Animal to build that object, in this case, assigning the this.name to name in that Dog object.
+Without super(), it would not have that context and would not be able to build that object, resulting in a compiling error.

 ## Project Set up